ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

                   name: myapp-secret
                   key: database-name
 ```
-There's a lot going on here which will be explained step by step.
+There's a lot going on here which I will be explaining step by step.
-The first 2 lines are telling which Kubernetes API version is being used and what kind of Kubernetes [object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/){:target="_blank" rel="noopener noreferrer"} that is being applied.
+TThe first 2 lines are telling which Kubernetes API version is being used and what kind of Kubernetes [object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/){:target="_blank" rel="noopener noreferrer"} is being applied.
 As we want to create a new Deployment, we use the Deployment object (easy, right?).
 Lines 3 to 7 are just basic metadata tags so the developer knows which application (s)he is working with.
 This does not affect the behavior of the application in any way.

-Lines 8 to 13 are specifying how the container should be made and which image it should run.
-This is the image that was created with the Dockerfile earlier in this post.
-After that, the port that the container should listen to is mentioned, which is 8080 in this case.
+Lines 8 to 13 are specifying how the container should be made and which image it has to run.
+This is the image that we created with the Dockerfile earlier in this post.
+After that, it describes the port that the container should listen to, which is 8080 in this case.
 The replica value specifies how many 'instances' (also called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/){:target="_blank" rel="noopener noreferrer"}) that should be running.
 If the application is expecting a lot of requests, it might be useful to declare a higher number of replicas instead of 1.
-Lines 13 to EOF are specifying the environment variables that the container should use.
+Lines 13 to EOF are specifying the environment variables that the container uses.
 They can either be hard-coded like `SPRING_PROFILES_ACTIVE` or a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/){:target="_blank" rel="noopener noreferrer"} or [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){:target="_blank" rel="noopener noreferrer"} can be created, which can then be used in a Deployment configuration, as in the example above.

 ### Service
-The Deployment is up and running, but there needs to be some kind of way where these pods can be accessed.
+The Deployment is up and running, but we need some way to access our pod from the outside world.
 This is where a [Service](https://kubernetes.io/docs/concepts/services-networking/service/){:target="_blank" rel="noopener noreferrer"} comes in.
 A Service provides external access to a set of Pods and decides which pod should handle the request.

 ```yaml
 apiVersion: v1